hakonanes/correlated-grains-particles-workflow/README.md

 * `image_registration.ipynb`: Manually identify control points in BSE images and EBSD intensity maps, perform image registration of BSE and EBSD datasets, and insert particles detected in BSE images and their sizes into EBSD datasets, making up the multimodal datasets.
 * `particle_detection.ipynb`: Detect particles in BSE images and EBSD intensity maps.

+Installation of packages has been tested to work on Linux (Ubuntu 22.04) and Windows 10.
+All notebooks have been tested to work on Linux, while the two indexing and refinement notebooks have also been tested to work on Windows 10.

 ### matlab_scripts

 MATLAB packages used in the scripts are [MTEX](https://mtex-toolbox.github.io/) and [export_fig](https://se.mathworks.com/matlabcentral/fileexchange/23629-export_fig).